gradle/gradle/design-docs/incremental-build.md

 - Add internal support for `DefaultSourceDirectorySet`-like class for use with `LanguageSourceSet`.
 It would not use the default Ant exclude patterns.
 - We should try to leverage the existing PatternSet caching where that makes sense.

-## Story: Making "discovered" inputs a public feature
+## Story: Allow a task to register inputs "discovered" during task execution

-We currently use discovered inputs to extract #include headers from native source files.
+This story adds a way for a task to register additional inputs once execution has started.
+At the end of execution, the discovered inputs are recorded in the task's execution history.

+    void perform(IncrementalTaskInputs inputs) {
+      getInputs().getFiles.each { source ->
+        File discoveredInput = complicatedAnalysis(source)
+        inputs.newInput(discoveredInput)
+      }
+      if (inputs.incremental) {
+        inputs.outOfDate {
+          // do stuff
+        }
+      }
+    }

+An initial implementation of "discovered inputs" was put in place to improve performance of native incremental compile.
+Extracted header files are registered as discovered inputs.
 This is an internal feature of `IncrementalTaskInputs` and is only used by the `IncrementalNativeCompiler`.
 To make this a public feature that build authors can use to add their own discovered inputs, we need to make this feature more friendly.

+### Test coverage

+- Discovered inputs must be Files (not directories).
+- On the first build, no discovered inputs are known, so discovered inputs are not needed for up-to-date checks.
+- On the second build, discovered inputs from previous build for a task are checked for up-to-date-ness.
+- When a discovered input is modified, the task is out of date on the next build.
+- When a discovered input is deleted, the task is out of date on the next build.
+- The set of discovered inputs after the task executes represents the inputs discovered for that execution, so if on build#1 discovered inputs are A, B, C and on build#2 discovered inputs are D, E, F.  Discovered inputs after #2 should be D, E, F (not a combination).
+- A task that is up-to-date should not lose its discovered inputs.
+Following an up-to-date build, a change in a discovered inputs should cause a task to be out of date.  i.e., A task that discovers inputs A, B, C in build#1, is up-to-date in build #2, should still have discovered inputs A, B, C in build#3.

 ### Open Issues

 - When discovered inputs changed, without knowing which source files contributed to the discovered inputs, we should mark the task inputs as incremental=false and treat it like a rebuild.
 We don't do this because `IncrementalNativeCompiler` doesn't handle this case.
 - When discovering inputs, we should make sure that all source files are visited each time or provide a way to incrementally discover inputs.
-- We may want to revisit the API so that we know the mapping between source and discovered inputs better.
+- We may want to revisit the API to better model the relationship between a particular source file input and it's discovered inputs.
+    - Finalize API (should it remain on IncrementalTaskInputs or move somewhere else).
 - We should provide documentation/samples for using discovered inputs.

-## Story: TBD

-TBD

-### Test coverage

-- TBD
+- Any change to discovered inputs should cause all inputs to be out-of-date -- currently, a task's IncrementalTaskInputs are still marked as incremental when discovered inputs change.
+Incremental native compiler relies on `incremental` flag to do any incremental builds.
+    - If task has inputs [A,B,C].
+If only A changes, IncrementalTaskInputs will only report A as changed and incremental=true.
+The task may do a "incremental execution".
+    - If task has input property foo.
+If foo changes, IncrementalTaskInputs will have incremental=false and the task should do a "full execution".
+    - If a task has discovered inputs [X,Y,Z], if any discovered input changes, IncrementalTaskInputs will report _no_ files as changed and incremental=true (this is partially wrong).
+    - If we change discovered inputs to be more like regular inputs, we need to decide on the behavior of the set of files changed (as seen by `outOfDate`) and incremental=true or false.
+    - If we make the task non-incremental (incremental=false), IncrementalNativeCompiler needs to handle this by always doing a scan of all files and incremental build (this pushes the hard work down into the task that wants to use discovered inputs).
+    - If we make the task incremental (incremental=true), do we also include discovered inputs in the `outOfDate` list?
+IncrementalNativeCompiler ignores this list right now.
+- Discovered inputs do not work with continuous build.
+- The previous discovered files snapshot can be thrown away as soon as we know we'll be executing.
+- It would be nice to perform discovery incrementally.
+- Eventually be pretty much anything that you can use as a declared input for a task (including non-file properties and objects) should be able to be treated as "discovered inputs".

 ## Background information about the in-memory caches